RenuGhatuwa/Portfolio/Project 5 - Payroll Data.md

 The objective of this project is to design a cloud-based analytics platform that enables the City of Vancouver to perform descriptive analysis on payroll data.
 The platform provides insights into workforce structure, compensation distribution, and payroll classification through data profiling, summarization, and storage in a structured format.

 Background:
-The City of Vancouver's payroll records were previously stored on-premise, limiting visibility, scalability, and reporting capabilities.
-This project modernizes the system using AWS cloud services to enable descriptive analytics, allowing the city to understand historical payroll trends, employee classifications, and compensation structures.
+The City of Vancouver previously managed payroll documentation at its site location but this practice blocked potential data analysis and restricted its growth as well as operational flexibility.
+The city found itself unable to process data effectively or report results promptly because of the various constraints present.
+AWS provided the necessary tools to upgrade payroll data management through cloud services which solved these efficiency problems.
+Strategic planning for workforce development alongside informed decision-making becomes achievable because AWS advances the understanding of employee categories and payroll allocations and compensation records.

 Dataset:
 The dataset contains structured payroll information, including employee roles, wage ranges, classification types, and organizational groupings.
 The data was anonymized and generalized for analysis and reporting.